openslice/io.openslice.main/doc/deployment.md

 There is a case where the first time the services fail to start due to failed mysql connections.
 Please just issue again:

-`sudo docker-compose down;sudo docker-compose up -d --build`
+`sudo docker compose --profile prod down;sudo docker compose --profile prod up -d  --build`